IC-Custom: Diverse Image Customization via In-Context Learning: Experiments

 \subsection{Ablation Studies}

-We present ablation studies of our \OurMethod in Tab.~\ref{tab:ablation}, examining model architecture, training data sources, and training strategies.
-We first establish zero-shot performance as our baseline.
-Our experiments validate several key design choices: \blackcircle{1} Without training the DiT's image and text input layers (w/o IL), the model struggles to effectively transfer pre-trained diffusion prior for customization tasks, particularly in user-drawn mask scenarios; \blackcircle{2} Training solely on synthetic data (w/o RD) compromises identity consistency and realism; \blackcircle{3} Omitting user-drawn mask data during training (w/o UM) significantly degrades performance when handling imprecise masks.
-The visual example on the Fig.~\ref{fig:ablations} illustrates these findings—both w/o IL and w/o RD variants produce noticeable artifacts, while w/o UM results in unexpected shape distortions.
-In contrast, our full model demonstrates superior flexibility and effectiveness.
+We present ablation studies of \OurMethod{} in Tab.~\ref{tab:human-ablation-side}(b), examining model architecture, training data sources, and training strategies.
+We first establish zero-shot performance as a baseline.
+We then validate several key design choices: \blackcircle{1} Without training the DiT image and text input layers (w/o IL), the model struggles to transfer the pre-trained diffusion prior to customization tasks, especially under user-drawn mask settings; \blackcircle{2} Training solely on synthetic data (w/o RD) weakens identity consistency and realism; \blackcircle{3} Omitting user-drawn mask data during training (w/o UM) substantially reduces performance on free-form masks; \blackcircle{4} Removing Task-oriented Register tokens (w/o TR) or Boundary-aware Positional Embeddings (w/o PE) also degrades performance.
+Qualitative results in Sec.~\ref{sec:appendix_ablation_vis} confirm these findings: all ablated variants introduce artifacts or shape distortions, whereas our full model demonstrates superior flexibility and effectiveness.